williamblair333/docker-gui-gpt4all/Readme.md

 ## Features

-- Easy deployment of GPT-4 All application in a Docker container.
+- Easy deployment of GPT-4 All application GUI in a Docker container.
-- Supports GUI applications.
-- SSL certificate management.
 - Use this with [Dogma GitHub Repository](https://github.com/williamblair333/dogma) for convenience

 ## Prerequisites